Conference attendee guidelines and code of conduct

 Specific instructions for presenters (talks)

-• Participants can submit an abstract for either a 12 minute presentation (+ 3 minutes for questions) or a 5 minute flash talk.
+- Participants could submit an abstract for either a 12 minute presentation (+ 3 minutes for questions) or a 5 minute flash talk.
 Note that there is no time for questions at the end of the flash talks.
 Flash talks are ideal to present work in progress and stimulate discussions during breaks.
 Presentations of 12 minutes should present results.

-• Abstracts submitted for 12-minute talks but without results will be moved to either a 5-minute flash talk or a poster based on the presenter's preference.
+- Abstracts submitted for 12-minute talks but without results were moved to either a 5-minute flash talk or a poster based on the presenter's preference.

 Instructions for posters